 method NSString_TrimHelpers.stringByTrimmingTrailingCharactersInSet(characterSet NSCharacterSet): NSString; begin var charBuffer: unichar[length]; self.getCharacters(charBuffer); var i := length; for i: Int32 := length downto 1 do begin if not characterSet.characterIsMember(charBuffer[i-1]) then break; end; result := self.substringWithRange(NSMakeRange(0, i)); end;

 Extension types can declare both instances and static members.
-They can add methods and properties with getter/setter statements, but they cannot add new data storage (such as fields, or properties with an implied field), because the underlying structure of the type being extended is fixed and cannot be changed.
+They can add methods and properties with getter/setter statements, but they cannot add new data storage (such as fields, events, or properties with an implied field), because the underlying structure of the type being extended is fixed and cannot be changed.

 No matter which kind of type is being extended, the extension will always use the